 4. Attend monthly centre meetings

-5. Maintain confidentiality
+5. Maintain and understand the importance of confidentiality

 For more information regarding the Peer Support Volunteer position please do not hesitate to contact Jordan at Te Whare Tāwharau.

-Volunteer Coordinator Te Whare Tāwharau
+Student Engagement Advocate, Te Whare Tāwharau

 Tel: +64 3 479 3795